-Commercial Property specialist, Richard Bowater, presents this helpful guide to selling commercial property.
+Commercial Property specialist Caroline Entwistle, presents this helpful guide to selling commercial property.

 Our Commercial Property Team is available on 01225 462871.
-You can also contact them by email, or by completing the Contact Form at the foot of this page.
+You can also contact them by completing the Contact Form at the foot of this page.

 The sale of commercial property is very broadly similar to selling residential property, but there are additional matters to consider and far more variables.
 In addition, the procedure itself is a little different, and it tends to take longer.